jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=infinispan/cache-container=<cache-container name>/distributed-cache=<distributed-cache name>:read-attribute(name=capacity-factor)`

 ## syntax of the operation to get the `infinispan` `cache-container` `distributed-cache` `l1-lifespan`
-maximum lifespan of an entry placed in the `l1` cache. this element configures the `l1` cache behavior in distributed caches instances. in any other cache modes, this element is ignored. get the `infinispan` `cache-container` `distributed-cache` `l1-lifespan` attribute.
+maximum lifespan of an entry placed in the `l1` cache. this element configures the `l1` cache behavior in 'distributed' caches instances. in any other cache modes, this element is ignored. get the `infinispan` `cache-container` `distributed-cache` `l1-lifespan` attribute.
 `/subsystem=infinispan/cache-container=<cache-container name>/distributed-cache=<distributed-cache name>:read-attribute(name=l1-lifespan)`